 When I ask a Cashier or the Barista, “How are you today?”
-One shares with me that she is not great, her boyfriend is making her life difficult since they broke up and how the Police are now involved.
-The other smiles warmly, (it is as though he has asked the question many times that day and most have not answered, and I am the first to ask him how he is), chats to me about his day and then tells me that my coffee is, “On the house”.
+One might share with me that she is not great, her boyfriend is making her life difficult since they broke up and how the Police are now involved.
+Another might smile warmly, (it feels as though he has asked the same question many times that day and the majority have not bothered to answer, and I am the first to ask him how he is), chat to me about his day and then tells me that my coffee is, “On the house”.

 What is going on?

-It can’t be just my words, although they help, of course, but it is my intention to want to know, the openness of my posture, the honesty in my voice, the curiosity of the tone, and so much more that they feel it and deep down notice it, and that all makes the words sound and feel different to them in that moment.
+It can’t be just my words, although they help, of course, but it is my intention to want to know, the openness of my posture, my eyes looking at his, the honesty in my voice, the curiosity of the tone, and so much more.
+They feel it and deep down notice it, and that makes the words sound and feel different to them at that moment.